CMS-Coding-Club/CMS-Coding-Club.github.io/index.md

 ---
-title: Home | Citadel Coding Club
+title: Home - Citadel Coding Club
 ---

 # Welcome to the coding club!

-Here you can find the schedule, student projects, and events.
+Here you can find the [schedule](schedule.md), student projects, and events.